The US and Iran have agreed a ceasefire, with talks to bridge the gulf between them. Here’s what to know - Local News 8

 Iran’s semi-official Tasnim News Agency reported that Iran and Oman plan to charge transit fees for vessels passing through the strait during the ceasefire, with the funds earmarked for reconstruction.
 CNN has asked Oman’s foreign ministry for comment.

-Iran’s Supreme National Security Council, the country’s top security body, had a more fiery statement – saying it had forced the US to accept its 10-point plan.
-It described the ceasefire as an “enduring defeat” for Washington.
+Iran’s Supreme National Security Council, the country’s top security body, had a more fiery statement – saying it had forced the US to accept its 10-point plan as a basis for talks and described the ceasefire as an “enduring defeat” for Washington.

 It also referenced possible talks in Islamabad – warning that “should the slightest error be committed by the enemy, it shall be met with full force.”